New Project Onboarding

 • Add project to the Team Roster: Projects, Repositories, and People sheets

-• Update .doc.json with new project slug and spec URL
+• Update .doc.json with project slug, custom domain, spec URL, and logo URL

 • Deploy the integration environment (git push to main)